Veeru Krishnan

-Veeru Krishnan (1959-7 September 2019) was an Indian actor and Kathak dancer.
+Veeru Krishnan (1959-7 September 2019) was an Indian film actor and Kathak dancer and teacher.
+He was best known for his roles in Hindi films, ‘’Akele Hum Akele Tum’’, ‘’Raja Hindustani‘’ and ‘’Ishq‘’.

 Biography

 Krishnan acted in films.
 He also taught Kathak to actors like Priyanka Chopra, Katrina Kaif, Karanvir Bohra and Athiya Shetty learnt Kathak from him.
-He acted in films like Akele Hum Akele Tum, Hum Hain Rahi Pyar Ke, Raja Hindustani, Ishq and Dulhe Raja.
+He acted in films like Akele Hum Akele Tum, Hum Hain Rahi Pyar Ke, Raja Hindustani, Ishq, Dulhe Raja and Kajraare.

 Krishnan died in Mumbai on 7 September 2019.